lix-it/fuzz-factory/Readme.md

     -d
         dictionary for random word replacements/additions/substitutions
     -headers
-        input file has first row as headers
+        input file has first row as headers that need to be kept without changes